How to Get Started

 Whether or not a report has been filed on you, there are two basic ways to interact with the Data Bank:

 - Self-Query.
 You want to find out if there is a report on you, or if you are a practitioner organization, if there is a report on your organization - either for your own interest or at the request of a potential employer, licensing or certification authority, or insurance provider.
 Requesting the Data Bank to search for a report on you is known as performing an individual self-query, or using the Data Bank Self-Query Service.
-For more information, see When to Self-Query (Search for Your Own Reports).
+For more information, see Self-Query Basics.
 To begin the process, go to Start a Self-Query for an Individual or Start a Self-Query for an Organization.

 - Check Your Report.
 You received notification from the Data Bank of a report on you, or if you are a practitioner organization, you received a report on your organization, and want to respond to it.
 Your options are to either (1) add a statement, (2) dispute the report's factual accuracy (regarding whether the report was submitted in accordance with the Data Bank's reporting requirements), or, (3) as a final measure, request a Dispute Resolution of a disputed report.
 For more information, see About Responding to Reports.
 To start the process, go to Check Your Report (Report Response Service Sign In).